cbmi-uthsc/feverPrediction/README.md

 <li>Maximum</li>
 <li>RMS_Difference</li>
 </ul>
-Therefore the net features extracted are 49*5.
+Therefore the net features extracted are 245.

 ### Model Development

-We have tested our model on differnt models, some of them are Temporal Convolutional Networks, Logistic Regression, Random Forest and Xgboost.
+We built Temporal Convolutional Networks, Logistic Regression, Random Forest and Xgboost.
 The data is first partitioned into the train (80%) and test (20%) datasets and then trained on the models mentioned above.
-Metrics like Score, F1 score and AUROC were calculated.
-We have got best result from Temporal Convolutional Networks.
+Metrics like F1 score and AUROC were calculated.
+We got best result from Temporal Convolutional Networks.

 ## Code Description
-<b><i>NOTE: All the required pyhton scripts are in Final Code folder.
-And before using any of the python scripts listed in this project, make sure the data is formatted according the eICU schema.
-Only then, will it work as intended.</i></b>
+<b><i>NOTE: All the required python scripts are in Final Code folder.
+And before using any of the python scripts listed in this project, make sure that the data is formatted according the eICU schema.</i></b>
 <ul>
 <li><b>Normalization.py</b></li>
 <ul>

-The script normalize the vital columns of the dataset.
+The script first normalize the vital variables from the dataset.
 </ul>
 <li><b>Medication.py</b></li>
 <ul>